 The term “emergency” and “emergency medical condition” as it is defined in the Statute could leave enough room to allow for more than the $2,500.00 of treatment.
 However, this issue needs to be heavily litigated and defined and the Courts are going to have to make the final determination on that matter.

-Please note: that doctors offices will generally take what is known as a “Letter of Protection” for any services that is not covered under PIP.
-Just because an item is not covered under PIP is only a way for these Laws to save the insurance companies money, increase their profits and has nothing to do with whether the service is reasonable, necessary and related to an injury someone received in an auto accident.
+Please note: that doctors’ offices will generally take what is known as a “Letter of Protection” for any services that are not covered under PIP.
+Just because an item is not covered under PIP is only a way for these Laws to save the insurance companies money, and increase their profits and has nothing to do with whether the service is reasonable, necessary, and related to an injury someone received in an auto accident.